 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Digital Scholarship Seminar Archive
+Archive of Digital Scholarship Seminar events

 Details of previous seminars.